UserOfficeProject/user-office-core/documentation/docs/user-guide/user-officer/templates/feedback_template.md

 **Step 3: Edit the template**

 * Click the `EDIT` function on the template you wish to make changes to.
 This function will open the Feedback template editor.
-See the [create a feedback template](feedback_template.md) guide for an overview of all the feedback template editing features.

 * The Feedback template changes will be updated automatically